ucsb-cs16-s19-nichols/ucsb-cs16-s19-nichols.github.io/_lab/lab00.md

 2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.

 3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS16-S19-Nichols), and click the "join course button".
-That will automatically send you an invitation to join the course organization on github.
-If this step doesn't work for you, ask your TA to add you to the organization manually.
+That will automatically send you an invitation to join the course organization on github. **If this step doesn't work for you, ask your TA to add you to the organization manually.**

 4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs16-s19-nichols>).
 Click on the invitation link and accept it.
 You can also go straight to <https://github.com/ucsb-cs16-s19-nichols> and see the invitation there (if you're logged in).
 Accept the invitation that appears in your browser (from step 3) or log into your account on [https://github.com/](https://github.com/) to accept the invitation.

 ## Get setup with gradescope

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
-You should have received an email notification with instructions about logging into gradescope.
+You should have received an email notification with instructions about logging into gradescope. **If you weren't invited to gradescope for some reason, give your TA your name, email and perm number, and they can manually add you to the class.**

 Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): CS 16 Spring 2019 (Nichols) and navigate to the lab00 assignment.
 Keep this page open to submit your code at the end of the lab

 # Implement and submit a simple C++ program

+## Note: If you're using one of the lab machines (and not your own) you can skip to Step 3

 ## Step 1: Open a Terminal and write a "Hello World" program